stuckinsnow/stuckinsnow/README.md

 #### Main Technologies

-*  TypeScript, JavaScript, and Lua.
+*  TypeScript, JavaScript, and a tiny bit of Lua.
 *  Next.js, React.js.

 #### DevOps